PolaricServer/docs/docs/index.rst

 * Authorized users can, on the server, add information (including APRS objects) and manipulate how objects are displayed in a view shared by all users.
 For example choice of icons, use descriptive labels (tactical callsigns), tagging, hiding of unnecessary information, etc..

+* It can use various APRS sources, It can operate aa an APRS-IS server or APRS-router with filtering.
+It can operate as a igate.

+* Support for APRS messages and bulletins.
+Support for APRS telemetry (can show graphs)

 * It can integrate live tracking information from various sources in addition to APRS.
 Examples include AIS and Datex II.

 * With the client, it is a GIS software that can use many open raster layer sources like e.g. WMS, WMTS, Google Maps or OpenStreetmap.
 It supports caching/storage of map tiles on server for offline use.
 It supports vector sources like WFS as well, and file formats like GPX or GeoJSON.
 It can seamlessly switch between multiple map projections.